- string

 Not Glob

-operator filters keys whose value does not match the given UNIX glob pattern.
+operator filters keys whose values do not match with the given UNIX glob pattern.

 It is applicable to string values.